Bhavya-Choubey/Mern_School/README.md

-# College Management System
+# School Management System

-The College Management System is a MERN Stack-based system with four different login portals for students, faculty, parents and admin.
+The School Management System is a MERN Stack-based system with four different login portals for students, faculty, parents and admin.

 ## Tech Stack